 Eventually owning a house could also be high on your child’s long-term priority list.
-Unfortunately, most first-time-buyers don’t even know where to get started.
-Make sure your kids don’t run into troubles by giving them the low-down on how to apply for a mortgage.
+Unfortunately, most first-time buyers don’t even know where to get started.
+Make sure your kids don’t run into trouble by giving them the low-down on how to apply for a mortgage.

 Explain the nuances of debt-to-income ratios or inform them on what to look out for while hunting down the right lender.